Macedonian nationalism: Post-independence period

-On 8 September 1991, the Socialist Republic of Macedonia held a referendum that established its independence from Yugoslavia.
-With the fall of Communism, the breakup of Yugoslavia and the consequent lack of a Great power in the region, the Republic of Macedonia came into permanent conflicts with its neighbors.
-As seen by them the Yugoslav historiography borrowed certain parts of the histories of its neighboring states in order to construct the Macedonian identity, having reached not only the times of medieval Bulgaria, but even as far back as Alexander the Great.
-The Republic of Macedonia became hard pressed from all sides, Bulgaria contested its national identity and language, Greece contested its name and symbols, and Serbia its religious identity.
-On the other hand, the ethnic Albanians in the country insisted on being recognised as a nation, equal to the ethnic Macedonians.
-As a response, a more assertive and uncompromising form of Macedonian nationalism emerged.
-At that time the concept of ancient Paionian identity was changed to a kind of mixed Paionian-Macedonian identity which was later transformed to a separate ancient Macedonian identity, establishing a direct link to the modern ethnic Macedonians.
-After the Greek veto on the 21st NATO Summit in 2008, the nationalistic ruling party VMRO-DPMNE pursued the so-called "Antiquisation" policy, as a way of putting pressure on Greece, as well as for the purposes of domestic identity-building.
-Its supporters claim that the ethnic Macedonians are not descendants of the Slavs only, but of the ancient Macedonians too, who, according to them, were not Greeks.
-Antiquisation is also spreading due to a very intensive lobbying of the Macedonian diaspora, particularly those originating from Aegean Macedonia, in the US, Canada, Germany and Australia.
-Some members of the Macedonian diaspora even believe, without basis, that certain modern historians, namely Ernst Badian, Peter Green, and Eugene Borza, possess a pro-Macedonian bias in the Macedonian-Greek conflict, although per Borza they do share certain similarities in their views.
+In the 2000s, the concept of ancient Paionian identity was changed to a kind of mixed Paionian-Macedonian identity which was later transformed to a separate ancient Macedonian identity, establishing a direct link to the modern ethnic Macedonians.
+After the Greek veto on the 21st NATO Summit in 2008, the nationalist ruling party VMRO-DPMNE pursued the so-called "antiquization" policy, as a way of putting pressure on Greece, as well as for the purposes of domestic identity-building.
+The extreme Macedonian nationalist position is that the ethnic Macedonians are not descendants of the Slavs, but of the ancient Macedonians, who, according to them, were not Greeks.
+Moderate Macedonians dispute this claim.
+Antiquization also spread due to very intensive lobbying by the Macedonian diaspora, particularly those originating from Greek Macedonia, in the United States, Canada, Germany and Australia.
+Some members of the Macedonian diaspora even believed, without basis, that certain modern historians, namely Ernst Badian, Peter Green, and Eugene Borza, possessed a pro-Macedonian bias in the Macedonian-Greek conflict, although per Borza they did share certain similarities in their views.